Classical economics: Classical theories of poverty

 Adam Smith attributed poverty to several factors, including; low wages and the suppression of their increases, barriers to education, collusion between the wealthy in markets, and neglect by the government to provide public incentives to participate in the economy.
 Improving these factors meant ensuring laborers were given fair wages, breaking up monopolies, and maintaining infrastructure like roads and schools so that all members of society, including the poor, could benefit.
 Thomas Malthus theorized that poverty was caused by unchecked population growth, and the widespread famine that accompanied it would naturally correct it.
 He saw population growth as exponential while food growth was linear.
 He also saw government support as risky, fearing it would encourage dependency on welfare and further increases to the population.
 He encouraged people to exercise restraint and delay marriage and childbirth.
 To him, poverty was a natural check on the growth of the population to ensure it didn't get out of hand.

+As the classical political economy theory was being developed by the likes of Adam Smith, David Ricardo, John Stuart Mill and Thomas Malthus in the 18^{th} and 19^{th} century, thinking regarding poverty developed with it.
+There began to emerge more scientific economic mechanisms with which it was possible to analyze poverty at a deeper level.
+Adam Smith argued that economic growth can improve overall wealth and living standards, advocating for specialization and the division of labor.
+In The Wealth of Nations, Smith emphasizes that expanding markets increase productivity, which allows for higher wages and increased production of goods making them more accessible to the poorest members in society.